 After that, several species of Geometridae moths have been reported from various wildlife sanctuaries of Madhya Pradesh (Paunikar et al., 2025ab), except the Gangau Wildlife Sanctuary.
 Hence, work on the species diversity of the Geometridae moth was initiated.

+Despite the considerable diversity of Geometridae moths reported across different regions of India, studies remain geographically uneven, with several protected areas still lacking baseline inventories (e.g., Konal et al., 2021; Paunikar et al., 2025ab), .
+In Central India, particularly in Madhya Pradesh, available records are limited and fragmented, and no comprehensive assessment has been conducted in Gangau Wildlife Sanctuary.
+Given the ecological importance of geometrid moths as herbivores and bioindicators, documenting their diversity in understudied regions is essential.
+Therefore, the present study aims to assess the species diversity and composition of Geometridae moths in Gangau Wildlife Sanctuary and to provide baseline data to support future ecological and conservation studies in the region.

 2. Materials and Methods

+2.1 Study area

+The study was conducted in Gangau Wildlife Sanctuary (24.699751° N, 80.0967927° E), a protected area located along the Ken River in the Chhatarpur District of Madhya Pradesh, India (Figure 1).

+2.2 Collection and identification of moths

 To collect Geometrid moths across the sanctuary's different forest ranges, intensive and extensive tours were conducted in 2022.
 Adult geometrid moths were trapped using light traps installed at different locations during the night.
 A light trap was set during the 7-10 pm time period using a mercury vapor lamp over a 3×3m (square) white cloth sheet, which was hung between two vertical poles.
-Sometimes, moths were attracted naturally towards the light bulb located on the walls, sitting around it for whole nights, so observation became easy without any artificial traps.
-Some diurnal flying adult moths or those found in the morning, were photographed in sitting positions, or sometimes an insect net was used to catch them.
+Sometimes, moths were naturally attracted to the light bulb on the wall, sitting around it for whole nights, so observation became easy without any artificial traps.
+Some diurnal flying adult moths, or those found in the morning, were photographed in a sitting position, or an insect net was used to catch them.
 After collection, the samples were preserved in the collection boxes of the Central Zone Regional Center of the Zoological Survey of India, Jabalpur, Madhya Pradesh, India.
-Moths were photographed using cell phones and DSLR Nikon Camera.
+Moths were photographed using cell phones and Nikon DSLR camera..
 Moths were identified using available literature and a standard field guide to Indian moths.
 The identification of moths was confirmed using various literature sources, including the fauna of British India (Hampson, 1895), the moths of Borneo (Holloway, 1993-97), Kirti et al. (2019), Shubhalaxmi (2018), and other publications.
 Web resources dedicated to lepidopteran diversity were also used to confirm or verify species names (Scoble and Hausmann 2007).